LincanLi-X/FireTrend_Rebuttal/README.md

 -->

-**Table X:** Clarification of the novelty in FireTrend.
+**Table 8:** Clarification of the novelty in FireTrend.
 FireTrend is designed as a unified system in which different components address different failure modes: cross-view contrastive learning improves representation alignment, while PyroCast imposes physically plausible propagation structure.
 The contribution therefore lies in their complementary integration rather than in any single component alone.

 | Component | Main role in FireTrend | Failure mode addressed | Evidence in our paper |
 |---|---|---|---|